Philip Dwyer: Legal issues

 In 2024, following comments by Paul Murphy in the Dáil, Dwyer complained that these comments were “outrageous and libellous”.
 However, the Committee on Parliamentary Privileges and Oversight found that there was not a significant risk that his reputation had been adversely affected.

 On 15 July 2024 he was arrested in connection with a public order incident in Coolock.
 He was released on conditional bail, which included agreeing to stay away from the former Crown Paint factory in Coolock.
 In February 2025, he was convicted of failing to follow a garda's direction to leave the area; he was fined €500 and given a two-month suspended sentence.
 The judge in the case stated that the accused was "not protected by the claim of being a journalist, or a citizen journalist, or a credited journalist, or a judge or a priest or whatever, you are still subject to the rigours of section 8 of the Public Order Act".
 At the time of the case, Dwyer was described as a trainee journalist with sporadic income of €500 a year and was reliant on social welfare.

 In November 2024, Gardaí began investigating Dwyer for allegedly assaulting a 66-year-old disabled pensioner, the father of Wicklow's People Before Profit candidate Kellie McConnell, in Bray, County Wicklow.
 Dwyer, seen in a video brandishing an extendable baton, allegedly pushed the man to the ground and produced the baton.
 In August 2025, Dwyer appeared before Bray District Court and was charged with affray.
+In February 2026, he was found guilty and given a three-month prison sentence, suspended for twelve months, and a fine of €750.

 In March 2025, a judge convicted Dwyer of trespassing at a direct provision centre at Magowna House in Inch, County Clare in May 2023.
 A staff member testified that Dwyer was "making me and my staff feel afraid and unsafe".
 The judge imposed a €500 fine.
 He appealed the conviction to the circuit court, but his conviction was upheld.